strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/theming.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/code-migration-intro.md)!!!

 ::: strapi v3/v4 comparison
-In Strapi v3, theme customisation is not properly supported.
+In Strapi v3, theme customization is not properly supported.

-Strapi v4 introduces a [new design system](https://design-system.strapi.io/) with a brand new theme which is fully customisable.
+Strapi v4 introduces the [Strapi Design System](https://design-system.strapi.io/) with a brand new theme which is fully customisable.

 :::